Arunkumar-Arivazhagan/Playwright-Csharp/README.md

 ## Reporting
 * Playwright with C# does not have a Reporting system (like playwright with typescript), but third party reporting framework like Extent Reports can be added.
 Those are effective if the code is written in BDD fashion.

-## Contributing

-Contributions to this project are welcome!
-Please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and write clear, concise commit messages.
-4. Test your changes thoroughly.
-5. Create a pull request against the `main` branch.